visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 ## General assesment criteria
-We will use the CoNTRoL assesment criteria also used in C&C: Clear, New, True, Relevant and Like.
+We will use the CoNTRoL assesment criteria also used in [Context and Conceptualisation](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=36962): Clear, New, True, Relevant and Like.
 In each part we use a selection of these criteria, specified below.

 ## Part 1

 ### Introduction
-In this first part, you will analyse 6 images on the basis of theory we discussed in class.
+In this first part, you will analyse 6 images on the basis of theory we discussed in class and the reader.

 ### Learning outcomes
 You will become critically aware of the visual world around you.
-You will be able to name and explain technical elements of visual communication design.
+You will be able to name and explain technical elements of images.
 You will know how these technical elements relate to the human visual system (eyes and brain) and therefore predict what information is communicated.
 Lastly, you will gain understanding about the role of visual communication in historical and contemporary society.

 ### Instructions
 Gombrich (1972) distinguishes between the *expressive*, *arousing* and *descriptive* function of images.
 Furthermore, during the lectures and in the book we discussed the *perceptual*, *technical* and *contextual* ingredients of visual communication: